Hollywood actors to resume negotiations with studios next week, as protracted writers strike ends

 Monday is the same day that network late-night hosts will return to the air.

-Bill Maher led the charge back to work by announcing early Wednesday that his HBO show “Real Time with Bill Maher” would be back on the air Friday.
+Bill Maher led the charge back to work by announcing early Wednesday — hours after writers became free to work again — that his HBO show “Real Time with Bill Maher” would be back on the air Friday.
 By mid-morning, the hosts of NBC’s “The Tonight Show Starring Jimmy Fallon” and “Late Night with Seth Meyers,” ABC’s “Jimmy Kimmel Live,” and “The Late Show With Stephen Colbert” on CBS had announced they’d also return, all by Monday.
 “Last Week Tonight” with John Oliver was slated to return to the air Sunday.

 Comedy Central’s “The Daily Show,” which had been using guest hosts when the strike hit, announced Wednesday that it would return Oct.
 16 “with an all-star roster of guest hosts for the remainder of 2023.”
 The plans for “Saturday Night Live” were not immediately clear.